If you shoot in light polluted skies with a DSLR, listen up. I’ve recently got my hands on an affordable new astrophotography filter for my Canon T3i.

 This review is most valuable to those shooting deep sky astrophotography with a modified DSLR from a light polluted location.

 If your exposure time is limited to under 2 minutes due to a washed out city sky, I feel your pain.
+My backyard is considered to be a Class 8 on the Bortle Scale, which is almost as bad as it gets.
 Images shot in my backyard without a filter on my 600D are completely white after a 120-second sub at ISO 1600.

 Astrophotography Light Pollution Filters